OKC's Donovan discusses Westbrook's fan incident

 “It was an unfortunate situation,” Donovan said before his team faced the Nets Wednesday night at Chesapeake Energy Arena.
 “I give Utah credit in terms of the way they tried to handle it pretty quickly.
 But I think it sheds a light on some of the things these players have to deal with during the course of games.
 I think a lot of people come to the games as fans and want to root and cheer their team on.
 If anything, it brings light to something that the league along with the players and everybody can try to make better.”

+After the Thunder’s 108-96 win over the Nets, Westbrook avoided talk of the incident, saying only, “I’m extremely blessed, humbled, to go out and hoop,” before steering talk to the game.

-Westbrook did not address the media before the game, but he has received an outpouring of support from players around the league who believe this incident crossed the line from normal fan heckling to remarks intended to debase Westbrook.
+But Westbrook received an outpouring of support from players around the league who believe this incident crossed the line from normal fan heckling to remarks intended to debase him.

 “I don’t stand for it.
 I don’t like it at all.
 Personally, I don’t disrespect or talk crazy to anybody.
 So, if someone says something to me, it really hits a soft spot in my body.
 I can’t take it.”